 Welcome to all who are are in need of a safe place to be for a short time while more permanent arrangements are explored.
 We are a family-like community who live together and work toward the good for everyone in the household.
-Our motto, 'Safety and Respect,' applies to everyone, and is supported by a Positive Youth Development model which seeks to advance the best potentials of each individual.
+Our motto, 'Safety and Courtesy,' applies to everyone, and is supported by a Collaborative Positive Youth Development model which seeks to advance the best potentials of each individual.

 Y.E.S. staff are qualified, trained individuals with a passion to provide youth in crisis a physically and emotionally safe environment in which they will have the opportunity to address the issues they are facing.

 Positive Youth Development Components involves

 activities focused on improving outcomes for youth:

 PYD is a comprehensive framework outlining the supports all young people need to be successful.
 Runaway and homeless youth programs that embrace this developmental model provide ongoing and intentional opportunities for young people to participate in meaningful activities.
 A variety of opportunities that have real life application are available for youth to design, implement, and evaluate the types of services they receive to best meet their needs.
 The program environment is caring and supportive, has high expectations, and offers youth the chance to develop positive relationships and connections with adults, peers, and the larger community.
 Positive Youth Development views youth as "resources" who have much to offer rather than

 as "problems" that need to be treated or fixed.